;

 Reading Time: 6 minutes

-Allium sativum L, also known as garlic, is a perennial plant in Texas.
-Today garlic is arguably the most utilized member of the lily family (Liliaceae) cultivated in Texas.
-Around October, you can smell the putid delights of garlic and onions in the air as they are being planted.
+Allium sativum L, commonly referred to as garlic, is a plant that grows yearly in Texas.
+It could be said that among the lily family (Liliaceae) cultivated in Texas, garlic is perhaps the most extensively used.
+In and around October, the scent of the rancid delights of garlic and onions wafts in the air, suggesting they are in the process of being planted.

 Apart from warding off vampires, garlic is used as a condiment frequently used as a spice and flavoring in foods such as sausages, pickles, and soups.
 It is also widely used in other cuisines and salads.
 Garlic salt is prepared by pulverizing and dehydrating garlic cloves.
 Garlic bulbs, as well as green tips, are also used in many nations.